 Code Title Credit Hours

 Coursework 1

-The minimum cour least fourteen (14) hours in courses nu sework is six (6) letter-grade graduate courses comprising at credit hours, with at least two (2) of the letter-grade credit umbered 600 or above.
+The minimum coursework is six (6) letter-grade graduate courses comprising at least fourteen (14) credit hours, with at least two (2) of the letter-grade credit hours in courses numbered 600 or above.

-Up to four (4) addit be required as dete tional courses in the student's designated area of research may ermined by the student's faculty committee.
+itional courses in the student's designated area of research may termined by the student's faculty committee.

 Seminars

-Students are requir red to enroll in at least one graduate seminar each semester.
+Students are requ ired to enroll in at least one graduate seminar each semester.

-Select from the foll owing:
+Select from the following:

 CPB 600 Graduate Seminar

 ECE 610 Graduate Seminars

 MME 610 Graduate Seminar

 PHY 500 Physics Seminar

+Conferences

+Students must select an advising committee during year 1 to approve their plan of study, and must hold a conference with that committee at the end of year 1 to discuss their proposed research.